 Cenote Zaci is located in the town of Valladolid, just a few blocks from the main square.
 Cavernous walls with carefully carved walkways lead you to a refreshing pool of cool water that can feel like a godsend after a day in the Yucatan heat and humidity.
-But don’t limit yourself to just one cenote during your Mexican travels.
+But don’t limit yourself to just one cenote during your travel to Valladolid.
 There are thousands of cenotes within a couple hours drive, but many are close to Valladolid.

 Tip: The best photos of the cenote are around midday since the sun is centered over the opening.

 On your way back from Ek Balam, stop in Temozon for lunch.
 This small Yucatecan town is known for its smoked meats, including the popular longaniza sausage.
 When I researched Temozon, I read I would see longaniza hanging in small vendor shops along the main road.
 While this wasn’t the case during my visits, I did find a small shop a couple of blocks in town that happily sold me a small amount.

 For lunch, I recommend sharing a plate of mixed smoked meats (with tortillas, of course) and ordering a couple cervezas.
 El Negrito Ahumado does not disappoint.
 I also purchased a killer homemade hot sauce as I was leaving.

 Where to Stay: Hostels and Hotels in Valladolid

 Tucked away on the square near Candelaria church, this is my favorite place to stay in Valladolid.
 You can rent a single dorm bed or a private room for up to four people, making it a great value.
 My favorite aspect is the tropical courtyard where you can meet new friends at night and enjoy a fabulous complimentary breakfast by morning.

 But the secret is out, so you’ll need to book ahead to reserve your stay at Hostel Candelaria.